Am0rphous/Awesome/README.md

 ## News, RSS Feed
 - [Akregator](https://kontact.kde.org/components/akregator.html) - Akregator helps you to keep informed about new stories on websites like KDE Dot News and Planet KDE blogs.
 The technology used is RSS and many sites support it.
+- [Changedetection.io](https://github.com/dgtlmoon/changedetection.io) - changedetection.io - The best and simplest self-hosted free open source website change detection tracking, monitoring and notification service.
+An alternative to Visualping, Watchtower etc. Designed for simplicity - the main goal is to simply monitor which websites had a text change for free.
+Free Open source web page change detection
 - [Chinese Security RSS](https://github.com/zhengjim/Chinese-Security-RSS) - 网络安全资讯的RSS订阅，网络安全博客的RSS订阅，网络安全公众号的RSS订阅
 - [CyberSecurityRSS](https://github.com/zer0yu/CyberSecurityRSS) - CyberSecurityRSS: 优秀的网络安全知识来源 / A collection of cybersecurity rss to make you better!.
 - [detoxed.news](https://github.com/tom-james-watson/detoxed.news) - The important news, without the toxicity.